Amelia-ZJ/Portfolio/SUVs & Pedestrian Deaths/SUVs_and_Pedestrian_Deaths_README.md

 ## Data Sources

-- **pedestriandeathsbystate.xlsx**: State-level data from 2010–2019, including fatality rates and policy indicators.
+- State-level data from 2010–2019, including fatality rates and policy indicators.
-- **pedestriandeathsbyyear.xlsx**: National-level data for the same period, including vehicle types and cell subscriptions.
+- National-level data for the same period, including vehicle types and cell subscriptions.

 ## Technologies Used